Childlessness isn’t just a ‘female’ thing. It cuts a man up too.

 I and other men know.
 We’ve felt each cut.

-This week I was on BBC Breakfast, BBC News Channel and Channel 5 News talking about my personal experience of childlessness.
-Here’s what I shared on BBC’s Afternoon Live.
+When the report was first released I joined BBC Breakfast, BBC News Channel, Channel 5 News and other outlets talking about my personal experience of childlessness.
+The video above is what I shared on BBC’s Afternoon Live.
 I’ve included some backstory below, plus some additional thoughts.

 Me and Merryn.
 Picture by Mark Harrison (used with permission)